-Blends of elastomer, which can include both natural or synthetic polymers, are used in flexo sleeves to produce jobs that are:
+Blends of elastomer, which can include both natural or synthetic polymers, are used in flexo printing because they are

 - High quality